Last updated on May 1st, 2022

+Not all fabrics are priced equally, so a large part of what you pay will come down to the size, style and type of fabric you choose.
 There are many finishing touches that can be added too, including buttons, zips, piping and decorative woodwork.
 Most upholsterers are very transparent about the price you’ll pay and will happily share the cost of each fabric before you order.

 Depending on the upholsterer, you can either get a quote by sending photos of your furniture or by arranging a home visit.
 These visits are often free and make it easier for measurements to be taken, the scope of the work to be agreed and for you to see how new fabrics and colours will work in your home.

 To calculate the cost of reupholstering your furniture, you’ll first need to work out the size of the pieces of furniture you want to be reupholstered.